Hindu American Seva Communities hosts

 2014 Fourth National Seva Conference at the White House

-Conference to be held 1st Week of October, 2014.
+Conference to be held on 2nd October, 2014.
 On this auspicious occasion of Ramnavami, Mahavir Jayanti, Ugadi, Vaisakhi, Onam, Chetichand, Gudi Padwa, where we celebrate new beginnings and victory of good over ignorance, the Hindu American Seva Communities (HASC) announces the fourth annual Seva Conference, “Dharmic Dialogues: Seva & Social Justice*”.
 It will be held in the nation’s capital during the 1st week of October.
 Join us this October and be a part of our transformative journey! *The conference theme inspired by Mahatma Gandhi’s legacy of Seva & Social Justice Dharma, honors his 145th birth anniversary.

 HASC is hosting the conference to highlight an inside-out approach to development and service through traditional Dharmic values of seva and social justice to address priority issues impacting our community and our country.